minerva-university/cs162-hc-history/pulling_data/README.md

 # Minerva API Client

-This repository is a Python-based client for interacting with the Minerva API, designed to fetch data, store it, and allow you to view the data in a structured format.
+This is a Python-based client for interacting with the Minerva API, designed to fetch data, store it, and allow you to view the data in a structured format.

 ## Installation